 Walnut Filling:

-- Grind the walnuts in a blender or food processor.
-Mix them with powdered sugar and ground cardamom.
+• Grind the walnuts in a blender or food processor.
+Mix them with powdered sugar, rosewater and ground cardamom.

 Make the pastries:

-- Using a 2-inch round cookie cutter (or the rim of a glass) cut out circles and set them aside.
+• Using a 2-inch round cookie cutter (or the rim of a glass) cut out circles and set them aside.
+Bring the scraps together and repeat this step until you've cut out all the dough.

-- Place some walnut filling in the center of each circular dough.
+• Place 1/2 to 1 teaspoon walnut filling in the center of each dough piece.
 Fold the dough in half and pinch and seal the edges by rolling and folding the edges little by little.
-(See Note #5)

-- Place the walnut filled pastries on the baking sheet and brush them with whisked egg.
+• Place the walnut filled pastries on the baking sheet.
 Bake the pastries in the oven for 15 to 18 minutes until they're golden brown.
+Flip them halfway through.

 Notes